-Vodafone provides cow for Wuhan evacuees
+Vodafone provides mobile cellsite for Wuhan evacuees to improve coverage

 The cow installation was done in conjunction with the Ministry of Health and the Defence Force.

 "Vodafone is the only mobile network with coverage in the area," the spokeswoman said.

-(Spark and 2degrees could not be immediately contacted on that point.)
+A spokeswoman for Spark responded, "Although coverage at the base hasn't been tested as it is military land, Spark does have limited coverage in the area from our nearest cell site at Army Bay.

 Air New Zealand's $500 per head, alcohol-free rescue flight from Wuhan touched down at Auckland International Airport just before 6.15pm.